owlchester/kanka/docs/running.md

 #### Database setup

-Now that the bucket is setup, go back to your console run the following commands.
+Now that the bucket is set up, go back to your console run the following commands.
 The first will set up your security key used to encode session cookies.

 ```bash
 sail artisan key:generate